 - Wei Gao, associate director of operations and outreach, Center for International Services

 - Andy Gordon, senior vice president and chief human resources officer

-- Sheila Johnson-Willis, associate vice president and chief equal opportunity and Title IX officer, Office of Equal Opportunity, Inclusion and Resolution Services
+- Sheila Johnson-Willis, associate vice president and chief equal opportunity and Title IX officer for Faculty/Staff, Office of Equal Opportunity, Inclusion and Resolution Services

 - Andrew London, associate dean, professor of sociology, Maxwell School of Citizenship and Public Affairs

 - Missy Mathis-Hanlon, director, Parent and Family Services